Top U.S. admiral puts cyber security on the Navy's radar

-Admiral Jonathan Greenert, the chief of naval operations, told Reuters the defense department's cyber program had continued unabated despite the political gridlock about the U.S. budget deficit and enforced spending cuts in other areas.
+Admiral Jonathan Greenert, the chief of naval operations, told Reuters the defence department's cyber programme had continued unabated despite the political gridlock about the U.S. budget deficit and enforced spending cuts in other areas.

 "The level of investment that we put into cyber in the department is as protected or as focused as it would be in strategic nuclear," Greenert said in an interview in Singapore just before the start of the three-day Reuters Cybersecurity Summit in Washington (link.reuters.com/dam97t).

-"It's right up there, in the one-two area, above all other programs."
+"It's right up there, in the one-two area, above all other programmes."

 For the U.S. Navy, cyber security is critical because its ability to coordinate ships, planes and personnel depends heavily on computer networks and satellites.